highbyte/dotnet-6502/docs/systems/c64/libraries.md

 line $30: clearing DEN before that line switches the display, and its bad lines, off for the whole frame, clearing it later has no effect until the next frame.
 Sprites follow the chip's data
-counters: the compare in cycles 55 and 56 of the line an enabled sprite's Y register names switches its DMA on and the display follows in cycle 58, the row it fetches for each line comes from a counter that takes the fetch's end position (three on) in cycle 16 of every line where the Y-expansion flip-flop is set (inverted in cycle 55 while the expand bit is set, held set while it is cleared), and the DMA ends once that counter has reached 63.
+counters: the compare in cycles 55 and 56 of the line an enabled sprite's Y register names switches its DMA on (on the 6567R8's 65-cycle line, cycles 56 and 57) and the display follows in cycle 58 (59), the row it fetches for each line comes from a counter that takes the fetch's end position (three on) in cycle 16 of every line where the Y-expansion flip-flop is set (inverted in cycle 55 while the expand bit is set, held set while it is cleared), and the DMA ends once that counter has reached 63.
 So a Y-expanded sprite shows every row twice, a change of the expand bit mid-sprite changes the line count from there on, a Y written to a line the raster has already passed costs nothing until the raster comes round again, and a Y rewritten below a finished sprite shows it again there.
+The display decision asks for the enable bit again, as it stands in that cycle, so a sprite switched on for the compares and off before cycle 58 is fetched but not shown, and the display stays on until that decision finds the DMA off, so a sprite whose Y is rewritten to its last line restarts there and shows its first row again on the next line.
+A DMA the second compare starts leaves sprite 0's first data byte to the CPU (its fetch is only two cycles on), so that byte reads $FF; a sprite 3-7 shown on the line its DMA starts, with an X beyond cycle 58, carries what its slot read while the DMA was off: $FF, the idle byte, $FF.
+The SpriteEnable sample in the Avalonia and browser menus shows the enable timing, the $FF byte and the restart.
 Clearing the expand bit in cycle 15 of a line where the flip-flop is clear crunches the sprite: the fetch position becomes a bit-merge of the counter and itself, the counter leaves its stride of three, misses 63 and wraps, and the sprite's rows come out reordered and its DMA runs on for up to 63 rows, as the demos use it.
 With per-line sprites on, the rasterizer's